 - 107. The External Auditor introduced report PR20/21-15 and reminded members of the report content. - 108.
-The Deputy Section 151 Officer confirmed to the Committee that although SDNPA is classified as a Local Authority the risks highlighted in the 'Local Government Sector Update' parts of the report did not widely affect SDNPA due to factors such as the Authority did not rely on taxes for funding, did not have major commercial investments etc. - 109.
+The Deputy Section 151 Officer confirmed to the Committee that although SDNPA is classified as a Local Authority the risks highlighted within the report did not widely affect SDNPA due to factors such as the Authority did not rely on taxes for funding, did not have major commercial investments etc. - 109.
 In response to questions officers clarified that: - All the audit work was possible to be completed remotely and the accounts would not contain any unaudited balances. - 110.
-RESOLVED: The Committee resolved to: - I. Note the External Audit Progress Report and Sector Update
+RESOLVED: The Committee Resolved to: - 1.
+Notes the External Audit Progress Report and Sector Update